 - Drug overdose

 - Food Poisoning etc.

 This is generally reversible and kidney recovers in a matter of three days to three weeks time.
-Till kidney function recovers, patient should be under observation and may require hospitalization for few days and might require few sessions of dialysis.
+Till kidney function recovers, the patient should be under observation and may require hospitalization for a few days and might require a few sessions of dialysis.